seek4science/seek-documentation/definitions.md

 ---
-title: Definitions
+title: FAIRDOM-SEEK Definitions
-layout: page
+layout: page-ett
+sidebar: about
+permalink: /definitions
 ---

-# FAIRDOM-SEEK definitions
 Definition of terms used in FAIRDOM-SEEK.

 ## Profile